-I have the incredible privilege of attending the University of Michigan.
-Here I take mostly classes within the Stats, Math, and EECS department, but have ventured outside to fulfill some of my personal curiosities.
+I had the incredible privilege of attending the University of Michigan.
+Here I mostly took classes within the Stats, Math, and EECS department, but have ventured outside to fulfill some of my personal curiosities.

 The Law Quad at Michigan